General Planning Tips For Behavioral Neuroscience

 - Study abroad is a great way to satisfy your KU Core requirements.
 Therefore, you might consider reserving some of your KU Core classes to take abroad.

-- Scholarships are available for study abroad both through the KU Office of Study Abroad and national organizations.
+- Scholarships are available for study abroad both through KU Study Abroad & Global Engagement and national organizations.
 In particular, psychology students may be eligible for the Cheryle A. & Burton MacKenzie Scholarship for semester long study.
 Research your opportunities early.

 - Courses to take at KU: There are courses within the Behavioral Neuroscience curriculum that you should plan to take at KU.
 Meet with your academic advisor to learn more about any restrictions that may exist in your curriculum so that you can effectively plan for a study abroad experience.